DorielRivalet/wycademy/docs/backend.md

 2. Setting the token for the database session via a PostgreSQL function (e.g., `set_config`).
 3. Use a transaction to isolate the user queries.

+> [!NOTE]
+> When you run `npx supabase db push`, your seed files in the `/supabase/seeds` folder are not applied in the remote database.
+This is why we put the `*secret.sql` containing the role generation code in `/supabase/migrations` instead, so that it is automatically set up in the remote database.

 Database code example:

 ```postgres